Forms (PDF format)

 I return calls as soon as possible throughout the day and evening.
 I can usually fit a new patient consultation into my calendar within 24-48 hours of your initial email or telephone contact.

 I strive to be available to individuals and families during their times of need as well as for regularly scheduled therapy sessions.
 I offer telehealth appointments during the day, and evenings 6 days a week.
 There are only emergency appointments on Sundays.

 We will work together to set up a schedule for sessions that fits our schedules to address your goals.

 How long are sessions?

-Telehealth sessions are 45-minutes long which is often referred to as a clinical hour.
-Longer sessions may be arranged if needed.
+Telehealth sessions are 45-minutes long, which is often referred to as a clinical hour.
+Longer sessions may be arranged as needed.

 Does insurance cover the cost of therapy sessions?

 I am out of network for all insurance carriers.

 Upon request, I will provide you with a superbill “electronic receipt” with the specific Telehealth service codes, as well as diagnostic codes for your records.
 If you choose, you may submit these superbills to your own insurance carrier for potential reimbursement.
 Every insurance plan is different and every carrier has different reimbursement rates for therapy.
 Please contact you carrier for more information about your specific insurance plan.

 Payment is made at the time services are rendered.
 This is usually made via credit card or other payment APP.